gouthampai/thoughts-and-musings/src/content/posts/run-net-10-service-container-locally.md

 }
 ```

 Let's check out the configured open api endpoint.
-Take a look at the generated launchsettings.json file and you should be able to tell what url your api server will get served on locally.
+Take a look at the generated launchsettings.json file and you should be able to tell what URL your API server will get served on locally.
 Mine was configured to `http://localhost:5144`.
 Yours might be different.
 Run `dotnet run` in the directory of your newly generated csproj file and go to `<your_startup_url>/openapi/v1.json`.
-We can now see a open api spec defined for the two minimal api endpoints we saw before in `Program.cs`.
+We can now see an OpenAPI spec defined for the two minimal api endpoints we saw before in `Program.cs`.
 Using a tool like Postman, you can also make calls to `<your_startup_url>/todos` and you should get a response back with a list of todo items.
 If you don't, your dotnet development server might not be running.

 ### Docker Time!
 Add a new Dockerfile at the root of the repository where your new api folder is.
 Please note that Dockerfile has no extension.
 Mine ended up being placed just one folder up from where the new csproj file is.